 Located in the heart of the US Midwest region, Kansas City experiences the typical fluctuations in seasons, sometimes to the extreme.
 Kansas City sees lows of 26 degrees Fahrenheit in the winter and highs at 79 degrees Fahrenheit, on average.
-However, visitors booking flights to Kansas City in the middle of winter or the dead of summer should pack accordingly -- there have been record temperatures of -40 degrees Fahrenheit and 118 degrees Fahrenheit.
+However, visitors booking flights to Kansas City in the middle of winter or the dead of summer should pack accordingly – there have been record temperatures of -40 degrees Fahrenheit and 118 degrees Fahrenheit.
 Snowfall is experienced throughout the state, with a higher average in the north, and the southeast experiencing the heaviest precipitation.
 Tornadoes are prevalent in spring.

-Spring and summer are the busiest times in Kansas City and when most travelers booking Kansas City flights.
 Families head to the Midwest hotspot during spring and summer school vacations.
 Be sure to book tours ahead of time if you’re traveling to Kansas City during the peak season.
 Many tour operators do add more daily tours to the top destinations, but you’ll need to reserve your spot in advance.

 Fall and winter are the off-season in Kansas City, mainly due to the weather.
-School is back in session and the weather turns to a cold and wintery mix.
+School is back in session and the weather turns to a cold and wintry mix.
 However, this is when cheap flights to Kansas City and discounted hotel rooms are usually available.

 Kansas City is best seen by car.
 The top tourist destinations all have ample parking and the city is easy to drive around.
-You can rent a car when you book your cheap Kansas City flight.
+You can rent a car when you book your flight.
 Make sure to grab a map before you leave the airport.
 You can also take one of the many tour buses.
 They stop at all the sightseeing spots and at major hotels.
 Make sure you book a seat in advance if you’re traveling during tourist season.
 Most hotels have shuttles at the airport for free.